MarioOklevski/Unity/README.md

         anim.SetFloat("LastMoveY", LastMove.y);
     }

 ```

 English / [Македонски](#battle-for-avalon)
+#### English

 ## 1. Application description
 The application that we are developing is from the genre of adventure / roleplay type of games.
-The name of the game is BATTLE FOR AVALON.
+The name of the game is **BATTLE FOR AVALON**.
 Our idea is to represent a fictional story about the adventures of the hero who experiences them in order to save the people from the evil.
 In order to achieve a sense of curiosity to the player, easy navigation, interesting levels and opponents are provided that gradually lead us to the final opponent.

 ## 2. Instructions for playing the game
 The W (up), S (down), A (left), D (right) buttons or arrow keys are used to navigate around the world.
 You can attack the opponents with the button J. Pause the game via the ESC button or by clicking the PAUSE  button which is on the screen.